American vs Delta vs United

 The product offers all the business class bells and whistles you really need other than a door.
 But the product is plenty private, especially if you get a true window seat.

 What is unknown right now is United’s plans for the near future.
-While the current product is fine now, it could easily start to look rather dated in 4 years.
-Just look at this IFE for instance, it was already dated at launch !
+While the current product is fine now, it could easily start to look rather dated in say 3 or 4 years.

 In terms of product consistency, United would win this.